KarolDuracz/scratchpad/bootloader_x86/ASUS K73SV/README.md

 Another chip next to KBC and BIOS flash
 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/ASUS%20K73SV/board%20view%20pics/224%20-%2022-12-2024%20-%20bios%20chip%20%232.png?raw=true)

 Explain for this BIOS chip.
-Because typical information about memory layout looks like that
+Because typical information about memory layout looks like that.
+Because I still don't know at what point this K73SVAS.209 is loaded.
+From the UEFI standard it is known that for Windows it looks for EFI\Boot\bootx64.efi but where do these strange memory regions that are outside the EFI areas come from?
+(0x00100000 - 0x7FFFFFFF: Available memory for EFI applications, OS loaders, and boot services.) - One answer is that it is loaded from external FLASH SPI memory.
+If you look at the memory region of this EFITool dump which is above it has the following addresses FFF70000, FFF30000, FFE10000, i.e. beyond what the guide says.

 ```
 Memory Layout Explanation